Azure-Samples/graphrag-accelerator/README.md

 ### Deployment Guide
 To deploy the solution accelerator, see the [deployment guide](docs/DEPLOYMENT-GUIDE.md).
 This will result in a full deployment of graphrag as an API.
-Afterwards, check out the [Hello World](notebooks/HelloWorld.ipynb) notebook for a demonstration of various API calls.
+Afterwards, check out the [Quickstart](notebooks/1-Quickstart.ipynb) notebook for a demonstration of various API calls.

 ## Development Guide
 Interested in contributing?
 Check out the [development guide](docs/DEVELOPMENT-GUIDE.md).